Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 Cognitive restructuring aims to identify and modify irrational beliefs, automatic negative thoughts, and maladaptive thought patterns that contribute to emotional distress or problematic behaviors.

-Through guided discussions, a therapist helps the group members pinpoint specific cognitive distortions and develop alternative, balanced perspectives.
+Through guided discussions and psycho-education, a therapist helps the group members identify specific cognitive distortions and develop alternative, balanced perspectives.

-Relaxation training equips group members with techniques to reduce stress and anxiety effectively.
+Relaxation training equips group members with embodied techniques to reduce stress and anxiety effectively.

 These methods may include deep breathing, progressive muscle relaxation, and mindfulness practices.